UCSD-ECE16/ece16sp2020-ajito44/LABREPORT2.md

 >A.NL = 10 CR=13

 ## Challenge 4: Fading Buzzer
+>In this challenge, I familiarized myself more with a buzzer and the pulse width modulation functions.
+To do this, I first connected the motor to pin 13 and ground, and then for the code I used the ledcSetup, ledcAttachPin and ledcWrite, to buzz the buzzer at full speed, half speed and no speed.

 >Q. Which pin does the code ask you to use for the motor?
 >A. 13